 SPH 106: Fundamentals of Oral Communication

 This is a performance course that includes the principles of human communication: intrapersonal, interpersonal, and public.
 It surveys current communication theory and provides practical application.
-CORE
+CORE Credits: 3 Prerequisites: As required by program.

 SPH 107: Fundamentals of Public Speaking